gty3/python_nq/README.md

 ![Product Screenshot](https://raw.githubusercontent.com/gty3/dom-img/main/trading_chart_6_7.png)

-This code analyzes trading activity among the 100 stocks that comprise the Nasdaq 100 and creates a dataframe of trades based on NQ bid/ask.
-This dataframe is then overlayed on a candlestick chart.
+This code analyzes trading activity among the 100 stocks that comprise the Nasdaq 100, and creates a dataframe of trades based on NQ bid/ask.
+This dataframe is then overlayed on a Candlestick chart.

 ### Built With